wing5wong/artisan-whs-static/source/_news/2020-10-27_connor-and-tyler-selected-for-the-nz-maori-u21-means-hockey-team.md

 show_in_slider: false
 date: 2020-10-27T23:18:18.630Z
 ---
-Over the weekend our head boy Connor Hoskin and ex student Tyler Nicoll-Hylton were Selected for the NZ Māori U21 Mens Hockey Team For 2020/2021.
+**Over the weekend our head boy Connor Hoskin and ex student Tyler Nicoll-Hylton were Selected for the NZ Māori U21 Mens Hockey Team For 2020/2021**.

 They were part of the Men’s Aotea Team who were placed 5th in the NZ Māori National Tournament held in Hamilton over the weekend.